Inverse-LLaVA: Rethinking Multimodal Alignment via Text-to-Vision Mapping

 EVE-7B 33M 665K

-MME Benchmark Analysis comparing LLaVA-1.5-7B-LoRA, Inverse-LLaVA, and Inverse-LLaVA-HD across cognitive and perception tasks in the MME benchmark.
-Left (top): Cognitive tasks performance showing Inverse-LLaVA achieving superior performance in numerical calculation (+69%) and text translation (+125%) compared to the baseline LLaVA-1.5-7B-LoRA model.
-Right (top): Overall performance comparison.
-Bottom: Perception tasks evaluation shows that Inverse-LLaVA variants excel in Existence and Count tasks, with Inverse-LLaVA-HD achieving perfect performance on Existence tasks.
-However, significant performance drops in Celebrity recognition (-50%) and OCR tasks (-21%) primarily account for the overall perception score gap.
-The results indicate that inverse training maintains strong cognitive capabilities while showing task-specific effects on perception.
+MME benchmark analysis comparing LLaVA-1.5-7B-LoRA, Inverse-LLaVA, and Inverse-LLaVA-HD across cognitive and perception tasks in the MME benchmark.
+(A) Cognitive task performance, where Inverse-LLaVA outperforms the baseline in numerical calculation (+69%) and text translation (+125%).
+(B) Overall performance comparison.
+(C) Perception task evaluation, showing strong performance of Inverse-LLaVA variants on Existence and Count tasks, with Inverse-LLaVA-HD achieving perfect Existence scores.
+Performance drops in Celebrity recognition (-50%) and OCR (-21%) account for most of the overall perception gap.
+Overall, inverse training preserves cognitive performance while exhibiting task-specific effects on perception.

 BibTeX